kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 ## Abstract

-A major part of recent research in the field of semantic image segmentation directs attention to the development of slight architecture variations of increasing complexity.
-In this work, we analyze the impact of architecture modifications of a U-Net, namely the GC-DCNN and other self-developed variations.
-We find that the exact model architecture results in solely minor changes in prediction accuracy.
-Comparing this to other factors in the modeling pipeline, we conclude that the greatest impact can be reached by using a large and diverse training set.
-Considering the minor contribution of model architecture alternations, we propose two post-processing techniques.
-Although not improving prediction accuracy significantly, these procedures are able to improve some of the predicted roads visually.
+Recent research in the field of semantic image segmentation predominantly directs attention to the development of slight architecture variations with increasing complexity.
+In this work, we analyze the impact of architecture modifications of a U-Net, namely the \acrshort{gcdcnn} and other self-developed variations.
+Our experiments with fine tuning and model architecture alterations lead us to a novel better variant of  \acrshort{gcdcnn}.
+We also propose two novel post-processing techniques to remove artefacts in predictions.
+Although these methods improve the visual quality, they do not improve prediction accuracy significantly due to patch abstraction.
+With the help of numerous experiments, we conclude that the greatest improvement is observed by making the training dataset diverse.

-_**TODO: Add image**_

 ## Findings & Results